Outreach behavioural rehabilitation provided in clients’ home for individuals with challenging behaviours and an acquired brain injury.

 Any caregiver, professional, or client can make a referral to the ABI Community Outreach Service through the Toronto ABI Network.

-If you would like more information about the ABI Adult Outreach Service, please contact Pam Madan-Sharma at 416-243-3600, ext.
-4135 or Pamela.Madan-Sharma@westpark.org.
+If you would like more information about the ABI Adult Outreach Service, please contact Rachna Chaudhary at 416-243-3600, ext.
+4135 or Rachna.Chaudhary@westpark.org

 Outreach services help clients, family members, and caregivers learn to regulate challenging behaviours that appear after sustaining an acquired brain injury.
 Common behavioural issues include anger, aggression, eating problems, anxiety, and re-learning personal care skills.